Skip to Content

 • Prolonged vigilance demands without recovery

-• Time pressure combined with ambiguity
+• Time or decision-making pressure combined with ambiguity

 • Sensory overload or environmental distraction